Lanice conchilega: Biology

 L. conchilega lives in a straight tube composed of large sand grains and shell fragments cemented with mucus that protrudes several centimetres from the surface of the sediment.
 The long tentacles protrude from the top searching for food particles and are supported by the fringe-like rim of the tube.
 The worm can retreat rapidly into the tube if danger threatens, and can extend the tube if it becomes buried in shifting sediment.

 This worm can be found as a few scattered individuals or in populations of several thousand per square metre.
 Buhr and Winter considered it likely that at low densities, the worm is predominately a detritivore, feeding on organic particles such as foraminiferans, ciliates, copepods, algae and the faeces of echinoderms and molluscs.
 At higher densities, it is more likely to be a suspension feeder, feeding on plankton and other organic particles floating in the water column.

 Individual mason worms are either male or female and breeding occurs in spring and summer in the northern hemisphere.
 The larvae remain suspended in the plankton for about two months and during that time may become widely dispersed.
 After about five days, each larva starts to form a tube of slime and detritus, in which it develops further, and by the time it is sixty days old and ready to settle, it has twelve to fourteen thoracic segments.

 Ecology

 Large congregations of the mason worm can be considered as reef-building.
 Patches of tubes influence the habitat structure and are of consequence for the distribution and abundance of other species living under the seabed.

+Between July and September the larvae contribute up to 15% of the zooplankton biomass.